giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 | **`E_lookup(file, interpolation='linear')`** | Interpolated value from an external text file.
 The second argument is optional and can be `'linear'` or `'pchip'`.
 If it is omitted, linear interpolation is used. | `E_lookup('stiffness.txt')`<br>`E_lookup('stiffness.txt', 'pchip')` |
 | **`T_lookup(file, interpolation='linear')`** | Interpolated value from an external text file, evaluated against normalized `t` in `[0, 1]`.
 The second argument is optional and can be `'linear'` or `'pchip'`.
 If it is omitted, linear interpolation is used. | `T_lookup('t_stiffness.txt')`<br>`T_lookup('t_stiffness.txt', 'pchip')` |

+> **Note:** PCHIP interpolation is useful when a smooth variation must be reconstructed from discrete lookup values.
+Unlike linear interpolation, it enables a continuous first derivative and avoids abrupt slope changes at the lookup points, while preserving monotonic trends without introducing significant overshoot.
+This is particularly important when derivatives of the resulting section functions are required.

 ### ⚠️ Vertex Indexing Rule
 When using the distance function `d(i, j)` in your weight laws:
 * **0-Based Numbering**: Vertex indices start at **0**